Chlumsky/shadron-ffmpeg/README.md

 Refer to the [FFmpeg documentation](https://trac.ffmpeg.org/wiki/Encode/H.264) for a list of possible values.
 The framerate (frames per second) and duration (seconds) are the same as in `png_sequence` and other export types.
+Framerate and duration may also be specified as the name of a previously declared `video_file` animation and the properties of the loaded video file will be used.
+Please note that for `yuv420`, both the width and height of the exported animation must be even, otherwise the export will fail.